esa-tu-darmstadt/tapasco/GETTINGSTARTED.md

     of desired instances.
 Can be provided inline in the _Configuration_.

 5.  _Configuration Descriptions_ (any name)
-    Can be provided as command line arguments to `tpc`, or (more conveniently) in a separate file.
+    Can be provided as command line arguments to `tapasco`, or (more conveniently) in a separate file.
 Contains all parameters for the current _Configuration_;
     the _Configuration_ determines for which _Platforms_, _Architectures_ and
     _Compositions_ bitstreams shall be generated, and configures optional